Medically reviewed by Drugs.com. Last updated on Oct 9, 2020.

 • Hematologic effects: Prothrombin time, platelet aggregation, and clotting time abnormalities have been reported with piperacillin and particularly in patients with renal impairment.
 Discontinue if thrombocytopenia or bleeding occurs.
 Leukopenia/neutropenia may occur; appears to be reversible and most frequently associated with prolonged administration.
 Assess hematologic parameters periodically, especially with prolonged (≥21 days) use.

-• Superinfection: Use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.
+• Superinfection: Use may result in fungal or bacterial superinfection, including Clostridioides (formerly Clostridium) difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

 • Cystic fibrosis: An increased frequency of fever and rash has been reported in patients with cystic fibrosis receiving piperacillin.

-• Renal impairment: Use with caution in patients with renal impairment or underdeveloped kidneys; due to sodium load and to the adverse effects of high serum concentrations of penicillins.
+• Renal impairment: Use with caution in patients with renal impairment or in hemodialysis patients.
 Dosage adjustment recommended.

 Creatinine, BUN, CBC with differential, PT, PTT, serum electrolytes, LFTs, urinalysis; signs of bleeding; monitor for signs of anaphylaxis during first dose